jolars/qualpal/README.md

 distinct colors that are easily distinguishable from each other.
-This is especially important for accessibility, as many people have color vision deficiencies (CVD) that make it difficult to distinguish certain colors. qualpal aims to provide a simple and effective way to generate such color palettes, ensuring that the selected colors are not only distinct from each other, but also accessible to people with CVD.
+This is especially important for accessibility, as many people have color vision deficiencies (CVD) that make it difficult to distinguish certain colors.
+Qualpal aims to provide a simple and effective way to generate such color palettes, ensuring that the selected colors are not only distinct from each other, but also accessible to people with CVD.